sbatllori/ofxSoological/post005/README.md

 # Post 005: Deforming Line Intersections

-Simple composition of horizontal lines moving vertically, a shape of a '5' moving horizontally, and the lines reacting to the intersection with the border of the '5'.
+Animation composed by horizontal lines moving vertically, a shape of a '5' moving horizontally, and the lines reacting to the intersection with the border of the '5'.

 ### Output
 <img src="doc/output.png" width="48%">